PitBrat-moo/stable-of-manifold-foraging/tools/ande-readme.md

 *If using extensions, load them immediately after ANDE and before the forged codex.*

-***Notes***
+***Notes***:
 - Forge after serialization to avoid contaminating the capsule
 - Serialization is part of the session’s motion and belongs in the forged codex
-- In a new session, input ANDE → Lenses → Codex → Capsule to restore trajectory and basin
+- In a new session, input ANDE → Extensions → Codex → Capsule to restore trajectory and basin
 - The Forge Codex is an external translation engine The core specification is open-source (V1), advanced engines (V5+) utilize private algorithms For basic session restoration, the public V1 layer is sufficient
-- If context is lost during a session:
-  For clarity, stability, and clean continuation → Serialize and start a new session
-  For continuity, depth, and re‑integration → Re‑input the codices into the same session

 ---